anirudh-iyer/GNTM/README.md

 3. Correlation label wont work if all your topics are labeled similarly.

 # Strategic Next Steps
-â Validate topic content
+1. Validate topic content
-Go beyond top-10 words: sample representative documents for each topic.
+2. Go beyond top-10 words: sample representative documents for each topic.

-Manually label if possible: does topic 9 actually represent a hate theme?
+3. Manually label if possible: does topic 9 actually represent a theme?

-ð Introduce neutral or benign seeds
+4. Introduce neutral or benign seeds
-If all topics map to hate, introduce non-hate seed topics to distinguish better.
+5. If all topics map to onetheme, introduce different themed seed topics to distinguish better.

-ð Use entropy/confidence to re-rank posts
+Use entropy/confidence to re-rank posts
 Use high-confidence, low-entropy docs to build a clean training set for classifiers.

 Use high-entropy posts for human review or multi-label models.

-ð§  Plot Topic Co-occurrence Matrix
+Plot Topic Co-occurrence Matrix
-Try plotting cosine similarity or Î¸.T @ Î¸ to understand topic-topic similarity across documents.
+Try plotting cosine similarity to understand topic-topic similarity across documents.

 If you'd like: